Nick Chubb Player Prop Bets for NFL Week 14 | Cleveland vs. Baltimore 12/12/2021

 Season Stats

-- Chubb has taken 150 carries for a team-leading 867 rushing yards (72.3 yards per game) while scoring six touchdowns.
+- Chubb has churned out a team-high 867 rushing yards (72.3 per game) and scored six touchdowns.

-- The Browns have run 51.0% passing plays and 49.0% rushing plays this season.
-They rank 20th in the NFL in scoring.
+- The Browns have thrown the ball in 51.0% of their plays from scrimmage this year while running the ball 49.0% of the time.
+This offensive attack ranks 20th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Chubb's matchup with the Ravens.